ellysh/video-game-bots/InGameBots/example.md

 We can try another way to find a character object.
 It is obvious, that parameters of the object will be changed, when a player performs the actions.
 For example, the object's coordinates will be changed when a character moves.
 Also the live value will be decreased when the character gains a damage from monsters.
 Consider this fact, we can analyze the nature of changes in the memory that is located near the experience values.
 Cheat Engine memory scanner provides a feature of displaying changes in a memory region in real-time.
 There is an algorithm to open a Memory Viewer window of the Cheat Engine application:

-1. Select a value in the resulting list.
+1. Select a value in the resulting list for inspection.
 2. Left click on the value.
 3. Select the "Browse this memory region" item in the popup menu.